OffcierCia/ultimate-defi-research-base/README.md

 - [Managing Blockchain Systems and Applications: A Process Model for Blockchain Configurations](https://arxiv.org/pdf/2105.02118.pdf) - Authors demonstrate the applicability of the proposed blockchain configuration process model on four blockchain projects

-- [A Note on Optimal Fees for Constant Function Market Makers](https://arxiv.org/pdf/2105.13510.pdf) -  Authors present framework that can be used to compute optimal fees for real world pools using past trade data.
+- [A Note on Optimal Fees for Constant Function Market Makers](https://arxiv.org/pdf/2105.13510.pdf) -  Authors present a framework that can be used to compute optimal fees for real world pools using past trade data.

 - [The rich still get richer: Empirical comparison of preferential attachment via linking statistics in Bitcoin and Ethereum](https://arxiv.org/pdf/2102.12064.pdf) - Authors show that preferential attachment continues to be a key factor in the evolution of both currencies.